Jump to topic

 Lisinopril is a medication that is prescribed to treat high blood pressure and heart failure.
 It is commonly prescribed after a heart attack.
 It is also used to treat diabetic kidney disease.
 Brand names for lisinopril include Qbrelis, Zestril, and Prinivil.

 Lisinopril is an angiotensin-converting enzyme (ACE) inhibitor.
-ACE inhibitors work by relaxing the veins and arteries to lower blood pressure.
+ACE inhibitors work by relaxing the blood vessels to lower blood pressure.

 Side Effects of Lisinopril